rodriguezjorgex/code-dot-org/frontend/packages/component-library/README.md

 ## Testing

-We're using Jest and RTL for unit tests.
+We use Jest and RTL for unit tests.
 Each component should have a corresponding test file that covers all possible use cases and edge cases.
 Where RTL is not enough, we use [Storybook Play Function](https://storybook.js.org/docs/writing-stories/play-function) for visual tests.
 We follow [RTL testing approach](https://kentcdodds.com/blog/testing-implementation-details), testing components how